mautic/developer-documentation-new/docs/plugins/data.rst

 Define migrations in the Plugin's ``Migrations`` directory.
 The file and class names can be anything but it's recommended to match the version of the Plugin that introduces the change.
 For example, ``Version_1_0_1.php``.
 Extend each migration class with ``\Mautic\IntegrationsBundle\Migration\AbstractMigration``.

-.. warning:: Every migration file is executed when Mautic upgrades the Plugin.
+.. warning:: Mautic executes every migration file when it upgrades the Plugin.
 Therefore, you must define the ``isApplicable()`` method to let Mautic know to execute the migration's SQL queries.
-Otherwise, Doctrine will throw an exception if MySQL returns an error.
-For example, when an index or column already exists.
+Otherwise, Doctrine throws an exception if MySQL returns an error such as when an index or column already exists.

 .. code-block:: php